Doenerspiess/ReCut/Readme.txt

 Also, it is necessary that you have ffmpeg installed and added to your path.
 For windows, this is how you do it: https://windowsloop.com/install-ffmpeg-windows-10/
 If you don't have ffmpeg installed, the code won't run!
+Also, add the ffmpeg, ffplay and ffprobe - files you obtain by downloading and installing ffmpeg to the folder the .py-file of ReCut is in (if you donwload the .zip-folder from the release, those files are already included).